hookdeck/product-docs/docs/get-started.md

 - Using the API

 :::note
-For our example project, we will be using the first method by leveraging the right-hand side of the screen to create a source, a destination and a ruleset.
+For our example project, we will be using the first method by leveraging the right-hand side of the screen to create  [`Source`](sources), a [`Destination`](destinations) and a ruleset.
 :::

 The onboarding will guide your through creating your first webhook connection.

-### Create a Source
+### Create A Source

-A source is a representation of the service your are planning on receiving your webhooks from.
+A [`Source`](sources) is a representation of the service your are planning on receiving your webhooks from.
 That could be Shopify, Github, Olark, Stripe or any other service.

 _For our example project, we will create a Github Source._